ArduPilot/ardupilot_wiki/dev/source/docs/user-alerts-developer.rst

    * - linkedIssue
      - ``string``
-     - URL to Issue in ArduPilot GitHub repo.
-Optional
+     - URL to Issue in ArduPilot GitHub repository.
+Optional.

    * - linkedInfo
      - String array of URLs
      - URLs to any supporting information about the issue, such as forum posts.
-Optional
+Optional.

    * - linkedPR
      - ``string``
      - URL to the fix PR in ArduPilot GitHub repo.
 Blank if there is not PR yet.

    * - versionFrom
-     - Dict of firmware=version.
+     - Dict of firmware versions.
 For example: ``{"copter": "4.0.1", "plane": "4.0.5"}``
      - ArduPilot release which introduced the issue, if known.
 Empty assumes all previous versions.
 The dict must cover all firmwares listed in "Affected firmware".

    * - versionFixed
      - Dict of firmware=version.
-FOr example: ``{"copter": "4.0.1", "plane": "4.0.5"}``
+For example: ``{"copter": "4.0.1", "plane": "4.0.5"}``
      - ArduPilot release which contains fix.
 List must cover all firmwares listed in "Affected firmware".
 It is assumed that all versions between VersionFrom and this are affected by the User Alert.
-This field is an empty dict if there is no fixed version yet
+This field is an empty if there is no fixed version yet.

 Application Ingestion